 - History of Sociological Thought or Sociology of Gender

-- Class and Capitalism in the Neoliberal World or Race and the Making of the Modern World
+- Class and Capitalism in the Neoliberal World or Sociology of Race

 - Social Theory of Law: The module is jointly taught by members of the School of Law and the Department of Sociology.
 You will be equipped to critically analyse and debate contemporary theories and disputes about the role of law in society.
 This includes consideration of significant theories of law, justice and jurisprudence and recognition of their origins, and their limitations in contemporary society.
 You will be expected to conduct self-directed learning and research into primary and secondary sources to arrive at your own considered position, and to express this through relevant arguments in writing, and in debate.

 - Criminal Law: You will develop an understanding of the general principles of criminal law and its operation within society, coupled with an awareness of the social and political forces that influence the scope of the law and its enforcement.
 You will encounter basic concepts of the structure of English Criminal Law, and gain some knowledge of procedures, theories, and historical and political contexts, so as to understand and debate legal arguments and policy.
 In your studies, you will be expected to assess and present arguments for and against in open debate and also work collaboratively with your peers on specific tasks.